glad432/glad432.github.io/README.md

 ## Overview

-Python Minifier is a web tool that demonstrates how various technologies collaborate for code minification, execution, and sharing.
+Python Minifier is a web tool that demonstrates how various technologies collaborate for code minification, execution, and downloading.
 This project incorporates Python, HTML, CSS, and JavaScript, along with modern frameworks and libraries.

 ![Lines of code](https://sloc.xyz/github/glad432/glad432.github.io)